wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

 Joysticks
 =========

 In FRC\ |reg|, almost any "controller" that can be recognized by Windows can be used as a joystick.
 Joysticks are accessed using the ``GenericHID`` class.
-This class has two relevant subclasses for preconfigured joysticks.
+This class has three relevant subclasses for preconfigured joysticks.
 You may also implement your own for other controllers by extending ``GenericHID``.
 The first is ``Joystick`` which is useful for standard flight joysticks.
 The second is ``XboxController`` which works for the Xbox 360, Xbox One, or Logitech F310 (in XInput mode).
+Finally, the PS4Controller class is ideal for using that controller.
 Each axis of the controller ranges from -1 to 1.

 The command based way to use the these classes is detailed in the section: :ref:`docs/software/commandbased/binding-commands-to-triggers:Binding Commands to Triggers`